Berberian Sound Studio (soundtrack): Reception

 Upon its release, Berberian Sound Studio received critical acclaim.
-At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a metascore of 75, based on 27 reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a score of 75, based on 27 reviews, indicating "generally favorable reviews".

 AllMusic rated Berberian Sound Studio 4 stars out of 5, with reviewer Heather Phares describing it as "clever, eerie, and beautiful", adding that it is "the perfect accompaniment to a film that examines the nature of fear and sound's part in it".
 Ian Wade of BBC Music remarked on the album's "perfect spooky mood" and stated that "Berberian Sound Studio and Broadcast are a perfect match".
 George Bass, writing for Drowned in Sound, said that the album was "as extraordinary and original as the film itself", and noted that it was "both a bona fide film score and consistent electronica album", awarding it a score of 8 out of 10.
 Fact magazine gave the album 4.5 stars out of 5, remarking that it was "wonderful, intense and darkly beautiful".